 Chiltern District Council, Aylesbury Vale District Council, Wycombe District Council

-The second key element of the building is the crematory and associated ancillary facilities.
+The second key element of the building is the crematory and associated administration and staff facilities.
 The catafalque provides the key interface between the chapel and the crematory, and leads into a series of coffin transfer spaces.
-The cremators and associated filtration and abatement equipment are housed in a large plant room immediately adjacent to the coffin committal area.
-In this area are administration facilities for the crematorium staff and visitors as well as back of house facilities for the operators.
-The gross internal floor area of the building is 580m2.
+The cremators and associated filtration and abatement equipment are housed in a plant room immediately adjacent to the coffin committal area.
+Beyond this are administration facilities for the crematorium staff and visitors as well as back of house facilities for the operators.

 Renders by Forbes Massie